Discriminative calibration: Check Bayesian computation from simulations and flexible classifier: Experiments

-\paragraph{Galaxy clustering.} We would like to model the galaxy spatial clustering \citep{hahn2022simbig} in the Lambda cold dark matter framework, where observations $y$ came from cosmic microwave background, and a 14-dimensional parameter $\theta$ encodes key cosmological information about Universe.
-The forward simulation $y |\theta$ involves expensive $N$-body dynamics (each $y$ draw takes 5000 cpu hours).
+\textbf{Galaxy clustering.} We would like to model galaxy spatial clustering observations in a Lambda cold dark matter framework \citep{regaldo2023simbig}, where observations $y$ correspond to statistical descriptors of galaxy clustering, and a 14-dimensional parameter $\theta$ encodes key cosmological information about the Universe.
+The forward simulation $y |\theta$ involves expensive $N$-body simulations (each single $y$ simulation takes around 5000 cpu hours).
 We consider three different physical models $p$: they contain the same cosmology parameter $\theta$ but three types of observations whose dimension $d_y$ varies from 38 to 1031, reflecting three power-spectrum designs.
 We apply simulation based inference to sample from each of the models, where we try various normalizing flow architectures and return either the best architecture or the ensemble of five architectures.
 We now apply our discriminative calibration to these six approximate inferences using a weighted binary classifier trained from $S=2000, M=500$ simulations for each inference (that is 1 million examples).
 We have added the log densities $\log q(\theta|y)$ as extra features in the classifier, as they are known in the normalizing-flows.
 The table above shows the estimated Jensen–Shannon distances and standard deviation.
 Compared this table with the estimates from blackbox MLP classifier (Appendix Fig.~\ref{table:MLP}), using statistical features greatly improves the label prediction and tightens the divergence estimate.
 From the table above, all inferences $q$ have a significantly non-zero but small divergence, among which the 5-ensemble that uses a mixture of 5 flows always has a lower divergence so is more trustworthy.
 Further visualization of the classification log odds (Fig.~\ref{fig:pvis2}) reveals that $q$ is under-confident in the parameter that encodes the galaxy concentration rate.
 To interpret the tail behavior, the predicted log odds are negatively correlated with log joint normalizing-flow density $q(\theta|y)$, suggesting $q (\theta|y) > p (\theta|y)$ in the tail of $q (\theta|y)$, another evidence of $q$ underconfidence.